muan/site/_posts/2013-02-13-less-minus-points.md

 I've recently had this discussion with someone, and the only conclusion we came to was, what's worthwhile or not is purely base on the individual.
 But then again, as Rob insists, some things are just not relative.

 I find it even harder to wrap my head around the idea of there is this goal that we the people in the right mind must work towards.
 Can I not just prefer less sadness over risking for more happiness?
-Can I not just prefer to have an adequate amount of money rather than trying to filthily rich?
+Can I not just prefer to have an adequate amount of money rather than trying to be filthily rich?
 Does thinking this way means I am wrong?

 Being not sad or frustrated is enough for me.
 Yes I do want all the fun in the world you're having, but looking at the risks, I don't think they are worth it.